icons8/lunacy-docs/docs/about.md

 #### Save .sketch Files

-We save the files in .sketch format while preserving the original structure: naming, groups, and IDs.
+We save the files in .sketch format while preserving the original structure: naming, groups, IDs.

-As of version 3.7, _Lunacy doesn't fully support the symbols_.
-We save the symbols as generic groups, meaning that your designs will look the same, but updating a symbol won’t affect its instances.
+Lunacy fully supports the symbols (creating, updating the instances, redefines).
+As of December 2018, we read the symbol libraries, but not save them yet.

 #### Tools, Objects, and Properties